Zachary-Levesque/Knovara/README.md

 ## Demo Flow

 1. Open the Index page at `/knowledge`.
+2. Create or select a project.
+The default project points at `../example_data`.
-2. Ingest `../example_data` into the `seets` collection.
+3. Ingest the selected project into its Chroma collection.
-3. Open Chat and select `seets`.
-4. Ask about gateway retries, ownership, onboarding, or architecture decisions.
+4. Open Chat and ask about gateway retries, ownership, onboarding, or architecture decisions.
-5. Open Mentor and generate a first-week ramp-up path.
+5. Open Mentor and generate a first-week ramp-up path scoped to the selected project.

 The app shows whether answers came from demo fallback, indexed retrieval, or indexed retrieval plus OpenAI generation.

+## Project Metadata

+Knovara stores product metadata in SQLite and embeddings in Chroma:

+* SQLite tracks projects, source paths, collection names, ingest status, and timestamps.
+* Chroma stores indexed chunks and embeddings for each project collection.

+The UI persists the selected project locally and uses that project across Index, Chat, and Mentor flows.

 ## Checks